OpenEvalProject/evals/manuscripts/elife-91941/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04cvxnb49 Institute of Clinical Pharmacology, Goethe - University Frankfurt Germany
+1. Institute of Clinical Pharmacology, Goethe - University Frankfurt Germany ([ROR:04cvxnb49](https://ror.org/04cvxnb49))
-2. https://ror.org/01s1h3j07 Fraunhofer Institute for Translational Medicine and Pharmacology ITMP, and Fraunhofer Cluster of Excellence for Immune Mediated Diseases CIMD Frankfurt Germany
+2. Fraunhofer Institute for Translational Medicine and Pharmacology ITMP, and Fraunhofer Cluster of Excellence for Immune Mediated Diseases CIMD Frankfurt Germany ([ROR:01s1h3j07](https://ror.org/01s1h3j07))
-3. https://ror.org/04cvxnb49 Goethe University, Department of Gynecology and Obstetrics Frankfurt Germany
+3. Goethe University, Department of Gynecology and Obstetrics Frankfurt Germany ([ROR:04cvxnb49](https://ror.org/04cvxnb49))
-4. https://ror.org/02pqn3g31 German Cancer Consortium (DKTK) and German Cancer Research Center (DKFZ) Heidelberg Germany
+4. German Cancer Consortium (DKTK) and German Cancer Research Center (DKFZ) Heidelberg Germany ([ROR:02pqn3g31](https://ror.org/02pqn3g31))
-5. https://ror.org/04cvxnb49 Goethe University, University Cancer Center Frankfurt (UCT), Goethe University Hospital Frankfurt Germany
+5. Goethe University, University Cancer Center Frankfurt (UCT), Goethe University Hospital Frankfurt Germany ([ROR:04cvxnb49](https://ror.org/04cvxnb49))
-6. https://ror.org/04k4vsv28 Oncology Center, Sana-Klinikum Offenbach Starkenburgring Germany
+6. Oncology Center, Sana-Klinikum Offenbach Starkenburgring Germany ([ROR:04k4vsv28](https://ror.org/04k4vsv28))

 † Corresponding author

 ## Abstract

-Chemotherapy-induced peripheral neuropathy (CIPN) is a serious therapy-limiting side effect of commonly used anticancer drugs.
+Background:Chemotherapy-induced peripheral neuropathy (CIPN) is a serious therapy-limiting side effect of commonly used anticancer drugs.
 Previous studies suggest that lipids may play a role in CIPN.
-Therefore, the present study aimed to identify the particular types of lipids that are regulated as a consequence of paclitaxel administration and may be associated with the occurrence of post-therapeutic neuropathy.
-High-resolution mass spectrometry lipidomics was applied to quantify d=255 different lipid mediators in the blood of n=31 patients drawn before and after paclitaxel therapy for breast cancer treatment.
-A variety of supervised statistical and machine-learning methods was applied to identify lipids that were regulated during paclitaxel therapy or differed among patients with and without post-therapeutic neuropathy.
-Twenty-seven lipids were identified that carried relevant information to train machine learning algorithms to identify, in new cases, whether a blood sample was drawn before or after paclitaxel therapy with a median balanced accuracy of up to 90%.
-One of the top hits, sphinganine-1-phosphate (SA1P), was found to induce calcium transients in sensory neurons via the transient receptor potential vanilloid 1 (TRPV1) channel and sphingosine-1-phosphate receptors.SA1P also showed different blood concentrations between patients with and without neuropathy.
-Present findings suggest a role for sphinganine-1-phosphate in paclitaxel-induced biological changes associated with neuropathic side effects.
-The identified SA1P, through its receptors, may provide a potential drug target for co-therapy with paclitaxel to reduce one of its major and therapy-limiting side effects.
-This work was supported by the Deutsche Forschungsgemeinschaft (German Research Foundation, DFG, Grants SFB1039 A09 and Z01) and by the Fraunhofer Foundation Project: Neuropathic Pain as well as the Fraunhofer Cluster of Excellence for Immune-Mediated Diseases (CIMD).
+Therefore, the present study aimed to identify the particular types of lipids that are regulated as a consequence of paclitaxel administration and may be associated with the occurrence of post-therapeutic neuropathy.Methods:High-resolution mass spectrometry lipidomics was applied to quantify d=255 different lipid mediators in the blood of n=31 patients drawn before and after paclitaxel therapy for breast cancer treatment.
+A variety of supervised statistical and machine-learning methods was applied to identify lipids that were regulated during paclitaxel therapy or differed among patients with and without post-therapeutic neuropathy.Results:Twenty-seven lipids were identified that carried relevant information to train machine learning algorithms to identify, in new cases, whether a blood sample was drawn before or after paclitaxel therapy with a median balanced accuracy of up to 90%.
+One of the top hits, sphinganine-1-phosphate (SA1P), was found to induce calcium transients in sensory neurons via the transient receptor potential vanilloid 1 (TRPV1) channel and sphingosine-1-phosphate receptors.SA1P also showed different blood concentrations between patients with and without neuropathy.Conclusions:Present findings suggest a role for sphinganine-1-phosphate in paclitaxel-induced biological changes associated with neuropathic side effects.
+The identified SA1P, through its receptors, may provide a potential drug target for co-therapy with paclitaxel to reduce one of its major and therapy-limiting side effects.Funding:This work was supported by the Deutsche Forschungsgemeinschaft (German Research Foundation, DFG, Grants SFB1039 A09 and Z01) and by the Fraunhofer Foundation Project: Neuropathic Pain as well as the Fraunhofer Cluster of Excellence for Immune-Mediated Diseases (CIMD).
 This work was also supported by the Leistungszentrum Innovative Therapeutics (TheraNova) funded by the Fraunhofer Society and the Hessian Ministry of Science and Arts.
 Jörn Lötsch was supported by the Deutsche Forschungsgemeinschaft (DFG LO 612/16-1).

 ## Introduction